-The department operates two fire stations.
-Consideration should be given to the ability of the oldest facility, Station 24, to support department functions, as it may exist in the future.
+The Department operates two fire stations.
+Consideration should be given to the ability of the oldest facility, Station 24, to support the functions of the Department, as it may exist in the future.

 The primary functions that should take place within the fire station environment should be closely examined and adequate, efficient space for all functions should be provided.
 Here are some examples: